Last updated: 2024-06-24

 Open API Preview in the Controllers tab

-After a frontend has been selected in the General Tab, custom frontend controllers can be added as well.
+After a frontend has been selected in the General tab, custom frontend controllers can be added as well.
 They allow to define the future pages (input type GET) and forms (Data Object as input type).
+The defined paths can be selected at your Security Configs.
 More details are explained in the frontend settings.

 Further features

 The option for Actuator adds the spring-boot-starter-actuator dependency.
 The selected endpoints are exposed - if no endpoint is specified, all endpoints are included with the management.endpoints.web.exposure.include=* property.
-If Spring Security is active in the project, a separate configuration is also added.
-This will require a Basic Authentication with the username "actuator" and password "Actuator!" to access anything below /actuator.
+Please include critical actuator endpoints in a Security Config so they are not publicly accessible.

 When enabling the option for HATEOAS, spring-boot-starter-hateoas is added to the project.
 All REST controllers will return a proper RepresentationModel, including the links, using an implementation of the SimpleRepresentationModelAssembler when added with the CRUD option.
 Integration tests are adjusted for the the new response format as well.